CloudFueled/aks-workshop/src/4.02 - Cluster RBAC/Exercise/README.md

 3. Assign namespace-specific **read permissions on pods** using a Role and RoleBinding.
 4. Assign cluster-wide **read access to nodes** using a ClusterRole and ClusterRoleBinding.
 5. Simulate access checks using impersonation to validate permissions.
+6. Assign the service account to a pod and verify the access

 ---